-With the assistance of Computershare, ParentCo expects to distribute Arconic Corporation common stock at 12:01 a.m., Eastern Time, on April 1, 2020, the distribution date, to all holders of outstanding ParentCo common stock as of the close of business on March 19, 2020, the record date for the distribution.
+With the assistance of Computershare, ParentCo expects to distribute Arconic Corporation common stock at [], Eastern Time, on [], 2020, the distribution date, to all holders of outstanding ParentCo common stock as of the close of business on [], 2020, the record date for the distribution.
 Computershare will serve as the settlement and distribution agent in connection with the distribution and the transfer agent and registrar for Arconic Corporation common stock.